joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 - Appearance > General > Tab bar location: Bottom

 - Appearance > Tabs > Show tab bar even when there is only one tab:

+- Appearance > Tabs > Show tab bar even when there is only one tab

 - Profile > Colors > Color Presets > Import > Jargo (Joey's Argonaut)